WPIRoboticsEngineering/RBE3001_nucleo_firmware/README.md

 Restart Eclipse after installing plugins.

+# 8. Configure your Eclipse

-Next Set up the toolchain path for MCU's
+## 8.1 Next Set up the toolchain path for MCU's

 Window->Preferences->MCU->Global ARM Toolchain Paths->Toolchain folder:

 `/usr/arm-none-eabi/bin/`

 Apply and Close

+## 8.2 Import project

 Set up a new project using "Importing to Eclipse and Building" section from: